sio2boss/av-react-hot-starter/README.md

 # react-starter

-A drop dead simple react starter.
+A drop dead simple react starter (ES2017).
 The philosophy is a no-abstraction configuration to favor code deletion over reusability.

 ## Getting started
 ### Running a server